So if your friends and family are heading down to cheer you on, then why not pick a place now […]

 Live parking updates for city centre car parks are available on www.bathcarparks.co.uk

 First Great Western will be organising additional trains for competitors and spectators on race day.
-Details will be published closer to the event. publish provided us with their draft timetable for race day.
+FGW have now provided us with their draft timetables for race day – Swindon/Westbury to Bath and Bath to Swindon/Westbury.
 There may be some engineering work over race weekend so runners and spectators are recommended to check train times in the last week or so prior to race day.

 Scheduled Bus Services